 Section B B1 communities impacts occur fic habitats and in which significant r be clearly defined as n invaded sites where uch impacts?
 North Yes No Central Yes No South Yes No If Yes Attach such a site definition in to Question B2 ncluding docum entation of evid ence and Go If No Go to Section III-a B2 m distance of propagule/ sal be estimated?
-North Yes No Central Yes No South Yes No If Yes Attach a definition of that dist evidence, complete Sections I Potential for Expansion, Mana Enter a conclusion of No unle Section D for details on how to use for the species.
+North Yes No Central Yes No South Yes No If Yes Attach a definition of the evidence, complete Second Potential for Expansion Enter a conclusion of N Section D for details or use for the species.
 II, IV, and V to agement Difficues limited use a derive informat ilty and Comme pproved on pag tion on rcial Value. e R-17.
 Go to If No Go to Section III-a Section III-a i. s on page R-9 a nd Section D is on page R-19